 The Research Unit’s project on Transitional Justice, Culture, and Society aims to take a first step toward filling this gap.

-The project has commissioned 16 papers (10 case studies and six thematic papers) that collectively provide a preliminary overview of the relationship between transitional justice measures and different modes of expression and communication—developed mainly in the public sphere—that may engage populations in the justice process.
-The papers will be published in an edited volume in 2012.
+The project has commissioned 15 papers (10 case studies and five thematic papers) that collectively provide a preliminary overview of the relationship between transitional justice measures and different modes of expression and communication—developed mainly in the public sphere—that may engage populations in the justice process.
+The papers have been published in an edited volume entitled Transitional Justice, Culture and Society.
+Beyond Outreach.
+(New York, SSRC: 2014)

-The book project contains a total of 16 chapters organized into four different sections:
+The book project contains a total of 15 chapters organized into three different sections: